 The familiar statistic: Women earn slightly more than half of all bachelor’s degrees, yet only 14% of STEM graduates are female.

 The female empowerment side, related to the familiar statistic: We need to change the numbers.
 Equality means that 50% of STEM graduates should, ideally, be women.
-Or at least that women should have the same opportunities/exposure to technology when they’re young that men do.
+Or at least that women should have the same opportunities and exposure to technology when they’re young that men do.

 Those reasons are true.
 The statistics are troubling, and we do need to balance the numbers—which were climbing steadily, only to decline again in recent years.